Child and Adolescent Mental Health Resource Guide

 The DC Collaborative for Mental Health in Pediatric Primary Care created the Child & Adolescent Mental Health Resource Guide for use by pediatric primary care providers in the Washington, DC area.
 This guide aims to provide a comprehensive listing of community behavioral health resources for children and adolescents in the District of Columbia.
 While comprehensive, the listing is not exhaustive.
 This is a working document, and will continually be updated.
 The main scope is on those providers in the District of Columbia that serve children and families on Medicaid.
 However, some providers in Maryland and Virginia are included, as well as a few providers across the D.C. area that offer services on a sliding fee scale or accept commercial insurance.
 A separate section includes some providers that accept self-pay or commercial insurance only.

-To access the full guide, newly updated in spring 2015, click here.
+To access the full guide, updated in spring 2017, click here.
 Please check back often for updates.

 To access specific sections of the guide, please click below: